 What you need to know if you are interested in joining Alpine Rescue Team –

 - How do you choose new members?
 New members are selected through an application and interview selection process.
 We receive dozens of applications, and typically accept 12-15 new members.

 - What types of skills do I need before applying?
 The team looks for individuals who wish to help others and have the time and desire to contribute.
 No special skills are required.
 Attitude is much more important than skill level, and specific skills needed to participate will be taught.

 - When is the next Prospective Member (PM) class to begin?
-The next Prospective Member class will begin on December 6, 2021.
+The next Prospective Member class will begin in December of either 2023 or 2024.

 - What does the PM training look like?
 How much time does it take?
 Assume it is like a college semester course – approximately 4 hours per week in person with assignments prior and after each class.
 Additionally, every other weekend there is an 8 hour field course.
 There are quizzes, field challenges, and extra learning required and recommended.
 This will occur from December until mid-May (~6 months).